philcryer/fak3r.com/content/music-concerts-up.md

 - [ ] Roots N Blues Festival - Fri, Oct 2 – Sun, Oct 4 (COLUMBIA)
 - [ ] Nick Cave & The Bad Seeds - Grand Ole Opry - Sun, Oct 4 (NASHVILLE)

+***** ***UPDATE ***** With COVID-19 lots of things are being postponed and cancelled, we're getting word that gatherings of 50 or more people will be banned for at least the next few weeks.
+We'll see, in the meantime I'll move shows I want to see down here, and hope they'll be rescheduled later this year.

 ### Postponed

-With COVID-19 lots of things are being cancelled, we're getting word things all may be postponed or cancelled for events from now until May.
-We'll see, in the meantime I'll move shows I want to see down here, and hope they'll be rescheduled later this year.

-- [ ] Soccer Mommy w/Emily Reo - Delmar Hall - Fri, Apr 17
+- [ ] Soccer Mommy w/Emily Reo - Delmar Hall - <s>Fri, Apr 17</s>
-- [X] Rage Against The Machine w/Run The Jewels - Enterprise - Sat, May 16
+- [X] Rage Against The Machine w/Run The Jewels - Enterprise - <s>Sat, May 16</s>

 ### Cancelled